RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

     conda activate ashpy37 # or use base environment if preferred

-Make sure this environment is active while you finish the installation process and use this same environment when running Ash.
+Make sure this environment is active while you finish the installation process and use this same environment when running ASH.

 **Step 3.** To make ASH available to Python, set the environment variables: